CONGRESS PLANNING GUIDELINES

 - Floor microphones in the largest rooms and table microphones for panel groups

 - Room named for easy identification and name of session

 Meeting Room Signs and Direction

 - Proper direction of congress attendees to the various meeting rooms also will be essential when all sessions are being conducted on a strict time schedule.
-Room layout diagrams posted on pedestals in the hallways can be a big help.
-The best directions can be given personally by members of the Host Country who should be identified with conspicuous ribbons or dress.
+Room layout diagrams posted on pedestals in the hallways and in the conference handbook will be required.

 Poster Session Needs